Directional coherence and effect magnitude in single-cell CRISPR perturbation responses: Code and data availability

+Apoptosis provided a secondary stress axis.
+Its partial correlations with stability were the largest in absolute magnitude among the four pathways in both Norman (partial $\rho = -0.324$, $[-0.463, -0.163]$, $R^2 = 10.5\%$) and Replogle (partial $\rho = -0.333$, $[-0.383, -0.282]$, $R^2 = 11.1\%$), but the association was absent in Dixit (partial $\rho = -0.079$) and reversed in Papalexi (partial $\rho = +0.232$).
+This cross-dataset inconsistency limits Apoptosis to a dataset-specific observation rather than a generalizable finding, in contrast to the UPR result.

-HSPA5 (BiP/GRP78), a canonical endoplasmic reticulum chaperone and marker of UPR activation~\citep{Oyadomari2003}, showed the most robust association with geometric instability.
-After controlling for magnitude, the partial correlation between stability and HSPA5 expression remained significant in both CRISPRi datasets: Dixit (partial $\rho = -0.338$, 95\% CI $[-0.506, -0.164]$, $p = 1.9 \times 10^{-5}$; medium-large effect) and Replogle (partial $\rho = -0.206$, $[-0.260, -0.152]$, $p = 5.2 \times 10^{-19}$; small-medium effect) (\textbf{Fig.~~\ref{fig:stress}a,b}).
-The direction is consistent: low geometric stability is associated with elevated chaperone activation, independent of effect size.
-The association was null in Norman CRISPRa (partial $\rho = -0.006$), which may reflect differences in how activation and interference perturbations engage stress pathways.
+At the individual marker level, HSPA5 (BiP/GRP78), a canonical ER chaperone and UPR activation marker~\citep{Oyadomari2003}, was consistent with the pathway-level result.
+After controlling for magnitude, the partial correlation between stability and HSPA5 expression was significant in both CRISPRi datasets: Dixit (partial $\rho = -0.338$, $[-0.506, -0.164]$, $p = 1.9 \times 10^{-5}$; medium-large effect) and Replogle (partial $\rho = -0.206$, $[-0.260, -0.152]$, $p = 5.2 \times 10^{-19}$; small-medium effect) (\textbf{Fig.~\ref{fig:stress}a,b}).
+A quadrant depletion test confirmed this pattern: for HSPA5, the high-stability/high-stress quadrant was depleted in both Dixit ($p = 0.040$, one-sided binomial) and Replogle ($p < 10^{-18}$; 301 observed versus 458 expected, odds ratio $= 0.24$).
+The association was null in Norman CRISPRa (partial $\rho = -0.006$).
+By contrast, DDIT3, a commonly used marker of the integrated stress response, was largely confounded by magnitude: raw correlations were significant in all three datasets but collapsed or reversed sign after partialling out effect size (\textbf{Fig.~\ref{fig:stress}c}; \textbf{SI Appendix, Robustness Analyses}).

-By contrast, DDIT3 (CHOP), a commonly used marker of the integrated stress response, was largely confounded by magnitude.
-Raw correlations were significant in all three datasets (Norman: $\rho = +0.278$; Dixit: $\rho = -0.365$; Replogle: $\rho = +0.382$), but after controlling for magnitude, DDIT3 failed to survive in Norman (partial $\rho = -0.108$, CI crosses zero) and Dixit (partial $\rho = -0.125$, CI crosses zero).
-The raw positive correlations in Norman and Replogle flipped negative after magnitude control, indicating that the raw signal was driven by larger perturbations having both higher stability and higher DDIT3 expression.
-DDIT3 survived only in Replogle (partial $\rho = -0.164$) with a small effect size (\textbf{Fig.~\ref{fig:stress}c}).
-ATF4 and XBP1 showed mixed patterns across datasets, with sign inconsistencies that complicate interpretation (\textbf{SI Appendix, Robustness Analyses}).

-We formalized the observation that geometric coherence and cellular stress are rarely coincident with a quadrant depletion test.
-Splitting perturbations at median stability and median stress expression, we tested whether the high-stability/high-stress (HH) quadrant was depleted relative to expectation under independence.
-For HSPA5, the HH quadrant was significantly depleted in both Dixit ($p = 0.040$, one-sided binomial) and Replogle ($p < 10^{-18}$), where only 301 perturbations occupied the HH quadrant compared to 458 expected under independence (odds ratio $= 0.24$) (\textbf{Fig.~\ref{fig:stress}a,b}).
-This depletion was consistent for XBP1 but absent for DDIT3, further supporting the interpretation that DDIT3 is driven by magnitude rather than geometric instability per se.
-Full partial correlation tables, quadrant counts for all markers, and modality-stratified analyses are provided in \textbf{SI Appendix, Robustness Analyses}.